advclb/code-style/README.md

-# code-style
+# Adventure Club Code Style

-Easy code style with EditorConfig, ESLint, TSLint, StyleLint, Prettier and VisualStudio Code
+Easy code style with EditorConfig, ESLint, TSLint, StyleLint, Prettier and VisualStudio Code.
+It is mainly for React (JavaScript) project.

+## How to use

+Copy the following files into your project:

+- .vscode/\*.json
+- .editorconfig
+- .eslintrc.json
+- .gitignore
+- .stylelintrc.json
+- package.json (just need `devDependencies` and `scripts` section)